One of America’s Greatest Coins: The 1917-S Walking Liberty Half Dollar World War 1 Coinage

 Fast-forward three years and put yourself in the year 1917.

 A war that many expected to be brief has now lasted for three brutal years.
 Trench warfare has spread across Europe.
-The Allies are desperate for U.S. help.
+The Allies are desperate for help from the United States.
 The Zimmerman Telegram has been released, proving that Germany is trying to lure Mexico into the war against America–promising our land to Mexico in return.

 What will we do?
 Will we act to stem the tide and stop the Central Powers from conquering the continent?